-Hesperidin, a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with cyclophosphamide treatment.
+Hesperidin, a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with cyclophosphamide and aromatase inhibitor treatment.
 Cyclophosphamide is an alkylating agent frequently used in combination with anthracyclines ( Adriamycin, epirubicin) and/or taxanes (Taxol, Taxotere) to treat breast cancer.
 Examples of chemotherapy regimens incorporating cyclophosphamide include TEC (docetaxel, epirubicin, and cyclophosphamide), TAC (taxotere, adriamycin and cyclophosphamide), and FEC (cyclophosphamide, epirubicin and 5-fluorouracil).
 Hesperidin is found most abundantly in the peel, pith and membranous parts of oranges and other citrus fruits.
-Food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.
+Food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel.

 Below are links to recent studies concerning this food.
 For a more complete list, including less recent studies, please click on oranges.